JakeWnuk/ptt/README.md

   -f value
         Read additional files for input.
   -i value
         Starting index for transformations if applicable.
-Accepts ranges separated by '-'. (default 0) -k value
+Accepts ranges separated by '-'.
+  -k value
         Only keep items in a file.
   -l value
         Keeps output equal to or within a range of lengths.
-Accepts ranges separated by '-'. (default 0) -m int
+Accepts ranges separated by '-'.
+  -m int
         Minimum numerical frequency to include in output.
   -n int